sarvajeet12/AI-Resume-Enhancer/README.md

 This project is licensed under the MIT License.

-## 👨‍💻 Author

-Built with ❤️ using MERN Stack

 ## 🙏 Acknowledgments

 - Google Gemini AI
 - Razorpay
 - React Community
 - TailwindCSS